McMartin preschool trial: Legacy

 The case lasted seven years and cost $15 million, the longest and most expensive criminal case in the history of the United States legal system, and ultimately resulted in no convictions.
 The McMartin Preschool closed, and the building was ultimately demolished.
 In 2005, one of the children (as an adult) retracted the allegations of abuse.

 Never did anyone do anything to me, and I never saw them doing anything.
 I said a lot of things that didn't happen.
 I lied. ...
 Anytime I would give them an answer that they didn't like, they would ask again and encourage me to give them the answer they were looking for. ...
 I felt uncomfortable and a little ashamed that I was being dishonest.
 But at the same time, being the type of person I was, whatever my parents wanted me to do, I would do.

-In an article in Los Angeles magazine, Mary A. Fischer said the case was "simply invented", and transmogrified into a national cause celebre by the misplaced zeal of six people: Judy Johnson, a mother of one of the children, Jane Hoag, the detective who investigated the complaints; Kee MacFarlane, the social worker who interviewed the children; Robert Philibosian, the district attorney who was in a losing battle for re-election; Wayne Satz, the television reporter who first reported the case; and Lael Rubin, the prosecutor.
+In an article in Los Angeles magazine, Mary A. Fischer said the case was "simply invented", and transmogrified into a national cause celebre by the misplaced zeal of six people: Judy Johnson, a mother of one of the children; Jane Hoag, the detective who investigated the complaints; Kee MacFarlane, the social worker who interviewed the children; Robert Philibosian, the district attorney who was in a losing battle for re-election; Wayne Satz, the television reporter who first reported the case; and Lael Rubin, the prosecutor.

 In 1990, Peggy, Ray, and Peggy Ann Buckey spoke to the National Association of State Vocal Organizations about their experiences.
 Peggy Ann and Ray Buckey attended the 1997 "Day of Contrition" conference in Salem, Massachusetts.
 They were joined by other victims and experts of the day-care sex-abuse hysteria.

+Ray Buckey studied law, changed his name and moved to the Northwest to start a family.